deadlydog/deadlydog.github.io/_posts/2020-09-28-Get-up-and-running-with-Auto-Hotkey.md

 1. [SciTE4AutoHotkey](https://ahk4.net/user/fincs/scite4ahk/) - A great IDE, but hasn't had an update since 2014.

 Both options provide syntax highlighting, intellisense, and debug support.
+There are [other editors/IDEs](https://www.autohotkey.com/docs/commands/Edit.htm#Editors) as well, but these are the 2 I have experience with and have enjoyed.

 ## Run scripts automatically